catatnight/docker-freeradius/README.md

 2. run ```build.sh``` and ```run-server.sh```

-3. if freeradius is linked to MySQL on localhost, don't forget adding iptables rules like:
+3. if freeradius is linked to MySQL on localhost, maybe you'd like to add an iptables rule like:
     ```ufw allow proto tcp from 172.17.0.0/16 to any port 3306```

 ## Note